← Back to .knowledge

 What if the trust report marks a module low-confidence?

-Use the module card only as a route hint.
+Use the module summary only to find relevant files.
 Re-read current source and tests before making behavior claims or edits.

-Before a serious edit, make Codex prove it has read the repo-local entrypoint, routing bundle, trust report, and the current source path for the task.
+Before a serious edit, confirm that Codex has read the repository entrypoint, Routing Bundle, confidence report, and the current source files for the task.